devcontainers/devcontainers.github.io/_implementors/spec.md

 ### <a href="#post-container-creation" name="post-container-creation" class="anchor"> Post Container Creation </a>

-- At the end of the container creation step, a set of commands are executed inside the **main** container: `on-create-command`, `update-content-command` and `post-create-command`.
+- At the end of the container creation step, a set of commands are executed inside the **main** container: `onCreateCommand`, `updateContentCommand` and `postCreateCommand`.
 This set of commands is executed in sequence on a container the first time it's created and depending on the creation parameters received.
 You can learn more in the [documentation on lifecycle scripts](json_reference.md#lifecycle-scripts).
-By default, `post-create-command` is executed in the background after reporting the successful creation of the development environment.
+By default, `postCreateCommand` is executed in the background after reporting the successful creation of the development environment.
-- If the `wait-for` property is defined, then execution should stop at the specified property.
+- If the `waitFor` property is defined, then execution should stop at the specified property.
+- `userEnvProbe` is used to define the way environment variables are read from the container before executing the lifecycle hooks.

 ## <a href="#environment-stop" name="environment-stop" class="anchor"> Environment Stop </a>